 The world has long known that the clockwise roll of the wobbly wheel on which the fates and fortunes of men are borne depends much on the sway of faith and reason, the golden power couple of our universe.
 Reason steers that wheel, but it is faith alone that moves it.

 An eloquent historical demonstration of this fact played out before the world’s eyes at the dawn of global exploration in the sixteenth century.
-For a thousand years before that, men had applied their powers of reason to figure out what plights and sights awaited the sailor who set off on a straight-line sail right through the horizon.
-All great minds who applied themselves to this question were agreed that such a sailor would surely fall off the edge of the earth right into a bed of frightful monsters.
+For a thousand years before that, men had applied their powers of reason to figure out what plights and sights awaited the sailor who set off westwards from Europe on a straight-line sail right through the horizon.
+Before the Ancient Greeks, all great minds who applied themselves to this question were agreed that such a sailor would surely fall off the edge of the earth right into a bed of frightful monsters; then from their time onwards, right up to the sixteenth century, would-be adventurers were deterred, first, by the unknown expanse of ocean that had to be crossed to terra firma where supplies could be replenished and, secondly, by the dearth of knowledge about ocean currents and trade winds that could aid progress across the Atlantic Ocean to their destinations.
 And so for a thousand years, terror-stricken sailors hugged their shores, afraid to wander off far into the oceans where the mirage of the sea edge stood.
-No new lands were therefore discovered through all this time, and the cultures of the six continents continued to exist in near-isolation as they had done all through the preceding ages.
 This paralysis was the effect of excessive reliance on reason, and littered the face of the earth with stunted civilizations.
-Then came along the great explorers Vasco da Gama, Christopher Columbus, and Ferdinand Magellan, all men of great faith.
+Then came the great explorers Vasco da Gama, Christopher Columbus, and Ferdinand Magellan, all men of great faith.